Ullr: Poetic Edda

-As winter-god, Uller, or Oller, as he was also called was considered second only to Odin, whose place he usurped during his absence in the winter months of the year.
-During this period he exercised full sway over Asgard and Midgard.
-Uller was supposed to endure a yearly banishment thither, during the summer months, when he was forced to resign his sway over earth to Odin, the summer god.

 Ullr is mentioned in the poem Grímnismál where the homes of individual gods are recounted.
 The English versions shown here are by Thorpe.

 The name Ýdalir, meaning "yew dales", is not otherwise attested.
-The yew was an important material in the making of bows, and the word ýr, "yew", is often used metonymically to refer to bows.
+The elastic wood of the yew was an important material in the making of bows, and the word ýr, "yew", is often used metonymically to refer to bows.
 It seems likely that the name Ýdalir is connected with the idea of Ullr as a bow-god.

 Another strophe in Grímnismál also mentions Ullr.

 The strophe is obscure but may refer to some sort of religious ceremony.
 It seems to indicate that Ullr was an important god.

 The last reference to Ullr in the Poetic Edda is found in Atlakviða:

 Both Atlakviða and Grímnismál are often considered to be among the oldest extant Eddic poems.
 It may not be a coincidence that they are the only ones to refer to Ullr.
 Again Ullr appears to be associated with some sort of ceremony, this time the practice of swearing an oath on a ring; the ring was later associated with Thor in a reference to the Norse settlers in Dublin.